When is RuPaul's Drag Race season 13 released on Netflix? Queens, changes and judges

 Published:

-It’s hard to believe that we are already in season 13 of RuPaul’s Drag Race but here we are and, once again, there is a group of Queens ready to do all it takes to come out on top.
+RuPaul’s Drag Race is sashaying its way through season 13, with a group of fabulous Queens ready to do all it takes to come out on top.

-Once again airing on VH1, the new run began on New Year’s Day with Netflix taking up the rights to air the show over here – giving us the episodes shortly after they have aired stateside.
+Airing on VH1, the new run began on New Year’s Day, with Netflix taking up the rights to air the show over here – giving us the episodes shortly after they have aired across the pond.

-And competition has been (as expected) fierce, with the contestants, who come from all around the United States.
+The competition has been (as expected) fierce, with the contestants, who come from all around the US, putting on the show of their lives in order to win the prize of $100,000.

-With a prize of $100,000 up for grabs, there is little wonder that the Queens are willing to do all it takes to win the competition.
+The new series started with a bang with six Lip-Sync for Your Life battles taking place and then in the following week, Symone and Olivia Lux were picked as the two overall winners for the episode one and two.

-The new series started with a bang with six Lip-Sync for Your Life battles taking place and then in the following week, Symone and Olivia Lux were picked as the two overall winners for the episode one and two – so they must be feeling confident now.
+Episode three saw Denali and Rosé selected as the two overall winners, but by the end of episode 4, Denali found herself in the bottom two alongside Kahmora Hall.

 So, as the series continues, here’s everything you need to know about RuPaul’s Drag Race season 13.